chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 Cryptocurrency fundamentally transforms value into information.
 This shift eliminates the need for physical trucks and armored vaults but replaces them with a starker reality: **keys equal control**.
 If a party can authorize a transaction, they effectively own the asset, creating both unprecedented opportunities for self-sovereignty and entirely new categories of risk.

-This keys-as-control paradigm immediately reveals why most custody failures don't stem from cryptographic weaknesses—they emerge from **policy failures**: approvals granted too easily, segregation boundaries blurred, evidence trails missing.
+This keys-as-control paradigm immediately reveals why most custody failures don't stem from cryptographic weaknesses but rather emerge from **policy failures**: approvals granted too easily, segregation boundaries blurred, evidence trails missing.
 Sophisticated custody operations become a discipline of **least hotness** (keeping the minimum online), engineered **recovery**, and **provable operations**.
 The philosophy mirrors Bitcoin's own ethos: don't trust, verify.

 The critical question shifts from "Is it air-gapped?" to "Can we prove how keys were created, who can move funds, and what evidence shows the rules were followed?"
 In a trustless system, if you can't demonstrate it happened, it effectively didn't happen.